bobni/CS294_Final_Project/README.md

-# CS294-082 Final Project
-# Estimating the complexity of CIFAR-10 and training a compact and accurate mode
+# CS294-082 Final Project: Estimating the complexity of CIFAR-10 and training a compact and accurate mode
 ### *By Philipp Hohlfeld, Stefan Bielmeier, and Bob Ni*

 ## Contents and Descriptions